 Ozil’s move from Real Madrid to Arsenal on deadline day in 2013 was seen as a huge statement of intent from Wenger’s side.

 The enigmatic playmaker may have struggled with inconsistency but his time in England has still been a success, winning three FA Cups in his first four years with the club.

 Things turned sour under Unai Emery, and while Ozil briefly enjoyed a resurgence under Mikel Arteta, he was frozen out of the squad and shipped out on a free transfer to Fenerbahce in January 2021.

 Things didn’t pick up there and he announced his retirement earlier this year.
 Where did it all go so wrong?

 Arsenal broke their club transfer record to sign Lacazette from Lyon in 2017 as the Gunners looked to add firepower to their forward line.

-After a mixed debut season, the French international has scored 45 goals in 114 appearances for the club and won their Player of the Year award in 2018-19, although his future at the club is now uncertain amid plenty of competition for a place in the starting XI.
+After a mixed debut season, the French international has scored 70 goals in 193 appearances for the club and won their Player of the Year award in 2018-19.

 1. Pierre-Emerick Aubameyang – £56m

 Wenger really started to splash the cash towards the end of his Arsenal reign, signing Aubameyang from Borussia Dortmund in January 2018.